Paragon Park: Today

 Today, the only surviving remnant of Paragon Park on the boardwalk is the historic Paragon Park Carousel, which was moved from its original site.
 It now is located next to the old train station and clock tower.
 The rest of the site is devoted to condominium development.
 The Giant Coaster, built in 1917 and removed from the park in 1985, reopened in 1986 as The Wild One at Six Flags America, where it operated until the park's closure in 2025, with the status of the ride's future unknown.

 A miniature golf course is located on one of the smaller sites that once housed a water slide and a few rides.
-The Dream Machine arcade is still in operation.
+The Dream Machine arcade closed in 2025.
 The historic Fascination game room closed in 2019 due to storm damage.
 The remains of the Turnpike Cars roadway ride are hidden in overgrowth beside the parking lot, but these remains are visible through Google Maps.